CHENG-Alvin/Starii-bella-website/README.md

 - Please do not push this website on the internet with out Alvin cheng's permission.

+By downloading you agree to all policy rules and github community guidlines.

 ## Bugs
 If you found any bugs or issues please post them on the issues tag above, and label it with a bug tag.